 How is periodontal disease diagnosed in dogs?

 • Visual examination: Your veterinarian will visually inspect a dog's teeth and gums for signs of periodontal disease, such as redness, swelling, or bleeding.
-They may also look for plaque or tartar buildup on the teeth, which can be an indicator of periodontal disease.

 What is the treatment for periodontal disease in dogs?